MEET THE TEAM

 Rabbi Noyo (she/they), grew up in southern New Hampshire, where she fell in love with Judaism.
 She graduated from Goucher College in Baltimore with a major in psychology and a minor in music.
 Goucher was also where Rabbi Noyo first got involved with Hillel and Jewish text study.
 She went on to attend Hebrew College Rabbinical School in Newton, MA, graduating with a Master of Arts in Jewish Studies and rabbinic ordination in 2020.
 When she’s not working to make Judaism more radically inclusive and accessible, Rabbi Noyo can be found teaching Zumba classes, playing guitar, and dreaming of having a bearded dragon.

-JEWISH AGENCY ISRAEL FELLOW
+DIRECTOR OF ISRAEL PROGRAMS, JEWISH AGENCY ISRAEL FELLOW

 Ronen (he/him) is a recent graduate from Tel Aviv University with a BA in Film and Television with a concentration in screenwriting.
 During his last year at university, he was part of "Masa Acher" program at TAU Hillel, promoting an open dialogue about Jewish identity and the place of Israel in the Jewish world.
 He is a former HR Officer in the Manpower Directorate and the GOC Army headquarters of the IDF.
 In his free time, he likes to write short stories and scripts, enjoy cinema's classics and to travel.
 He is from Holon, Israel.